-Ed Dixon Ph.D. is Director for Technology of Penn Language Center and former president of the Northeast Association for Language Learning and Technology.
-He is active in a variety of areas related to classroom instruction, faculty support and research.
-In 2013, he designed a Foreign Language Certificate in Instructional Technologies and Online Learning.
-In 2010, Ed taught the first fully online language course for credit from the University of Pennsylvania and in 2011 received Penn's prestigious affiliated faculty teaching award for distinguished teaching in the College of Liberal and Professional Studies.
-In 2011, he edited a special monograph for the International Journal of Virtual and Personal Learning Environments (IJVPLE; Volume 3: Issue 3 (2012).
-His proposal with co-author Michael Thomas was selected by CALICO's Editorial Board for the 2015 CALICO Monograph.
-In 2014, he designed the first language-learning MOOC for German on the Coursera platform.
-Ed presents regularly at regional and national conferences on the use of participatory networks for language teaching and learning.
+Ed Dixon Ph.D. is Director for Technology of PLC (Penn Language Center) and former president of the Northeast Association for Language Learning and Technology.
+He has over twenty years of teaching experience at the undergraduate and graduate levels and is active in a variety of areas related to classroom instruction, faculty support and research.
+In 2010, Ed taught the first fully online German language course for credit from the University of Pennsylvania, and in 2011 received Penn's prestigious affiliated faculty teaching award for distinguished teaching in German from the College of Liberal and Professional Studies.
+Ed’s research publications include a special monograph in the International Journal of Virtual and Personal Learning Environments (IJVPLE; Volume 3: Issue 3, 2012) and the 2015 CALICO Monograph Researching Language Learner Interaction Online: From Social Media to MOOCs.
+(Dixon, E. & Thomas, M. (Eds.)
+In 2013, he created the PLC Foreign Language Certificate in Instructional Technologies and Online Learning and designed in 2014 the first language-learning MOOC for German on the Coursera platform.
+Ed presents regularly and organizes panels at regional and national conferences on the use of participatory networks for language teaching and learning.
+Ed has served on several committees including the AATG Annual Meeting Program Committee for ACTFL 2016.
+Currently, he teaches courses in the Graduate School of Education and the Critical Writing Program.

 Dixon, Edward.
 (2012) “Building a Model for Online Distance Courses through Social Media and Networks.”
-In Edward Dixon, ed, International Journal of Virtual and Personal Learning Environments (IJVPLE), 81 – 94.
+In International Journal of Virtual and Personal Learning Environments (IJVPLE), 81 – 94.

 Nelleke van Deusen-Scholl, Christina Frei, Edward Dixon, "Co-Constructing Learning: The Dynamic Nature of Foreign Language Pedagogy in a CMC Environment," CALICO Special Topics Edition, Volume 22, Number 3, 2005, 657-678.

-Besides his work in technology and interest in things German, Ed enjoys classical guitar and piano.
+Besides his work and research in online language education and interest in things German, Ed enjoys writing, classical guitar, and piano.

 Ph.D., University of Pennsylvania